 e.g. They do not bark immediately and excessively in certain situations.

-Do they have a desire to please are they bidable? e.g. They enjoy training and follow commands nicely.
+Do they have a desire to please are they bidable? e.g. They enjoy training and follow cues nicely.

 Do they have any genetic or physical issues that may/will impact their ability to perform certain tasks?